puppetlabs/puppet-docs/source/guides/installation.markdown

 ### Debian and Ubuntu

-These instructions apply to Debian, Ubuntu, and derived Linux distributions, including
+These instructions apply to currently supported versions of Debian, Ubuntu, and derived Linux distributions, including:

-* Debian 6 "Squeeze" (current stable release) (also supported by [Puppet Enterprise][peinstall])
-* Debian "Wheezy" (current testing distribution)
-* Debian "Sid" (current unstable distribution)
-* Ubuntu 12.04 LTS "Precise Pangolin" (also supported by [Puppet Enterprise][peinstall])
-* Ubuntu 10.04 LTS "Lucid Lynx" (also supported by [Puppet Enterprise][peinstall])
-* Ubuntu 8.04 LTS "Hardy Heron"
-* Ubuntu 12.10 "Quantal Quetzal"
-* Ubuntu 13.04 "Raring Ringtail"
+{% include platforms_debian_like.markdown %}

 Users of out-of-production versions may have vendor packages of Puppet available, but cannot use the Puppet Labs packages.